dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

 be revealed.
 And no, this ain't no !@#$'ing Youtube documentary.
 And the Illuminati always knew that the time would could when all their sins throughout history would be out in open air in front of everyone.
 It's not like they didn't see it coming.
+And it's not like they can't justify their dirty laundry: they all know it and they hate themselves.
+It's a dirty job, but someone's gotta do it.

 - There are 3 monsters: a land, sea and air monster (sound familiar?)
   - the sea monster is Jormungand, the snake
   - the land monster is Fenrir, the wolf
   - third monster (maybe i'm off on this?)
 - Thor is poisoned by jormungand's bite, but successfully destroys him

 ### Ragnarok was pre-literary futurism